 In April, General Crook, who had tried to help the Apaches on their reservations, is replaced by the arrogant, pompous, shamelessly self-promoting General Miles.
 He deploys over two dozen heliograph points to coordinate the movements of 5,000 soldiers, 500 Apache scouts, 100 Navajo scouts, and thousands of civilian militia against Geronimo and his 24 exhausted warriors who, in order to survive, continue raiding in Northern Mexico.

 (Note.
 The heliograph signaling system was Miles solution to poor communications and coordination in pursuit of the hostiles.
-Their use was one of the ways Miles employed to distinguish his campaign from his failed predecessor’s.
-Despite Mile’s claims to the contrary, the heliograph system was of no benefit to his pursuing army in locating the hostiles.
+Their use was one of the ways Miles employed to distinguish his campaign from his failed predecessor's.
+Despite Mile's claims to the contrary, the heliograph system was of little benefit to his pursuing army in locating the hostiles.
 The hostiles moved primarily at night.
 No sun, no heliograph signal.
 You can see a heliograph machine at the Fort Lowell Museum at 2900 N. Craycroft Road in Tucson.)

-Gatewood tells Natchez that his mother, wife and daughter have been shipped to Florida with Chief Chihuahua and his people.
+Gatewood tells Naiche that his mother, wife and daughter have been shipped to Florida with Chief Chihuahua and his people.
 Gatewood tells Geronimo that his family is in Florida and if he ever wants to see them again, he will have to surrender now and go there too.

 It was a momentous event in the history of the Apaches and the United States.
 On Route 80 south of Rodeo, New Mexico, near Apache, Arizona, stands a marker commemorating Geronimo's surrender.
 A short distance south of the marker is a road that leads east and then south/southeast to the actual surrender site.

 Prisoners of War